glinesbdev/versus/src/verse/basics/README.md

     # ...other methods, classes and structs here...
 ```

-To use a module, we need to use a new keyword called `using`; this brings everything the module has to offer into the current scope of your file.
+To use a module, we need to use a new keyword called `using`.
+This brings everything the module has to offer into the current scope of your file.

 Take a look at the `.digest.verse` files that I mentioned earlier and you can see lots and lots of examples of modules and how they are structured.
 You'll also see that you can use additional `using` statements in the body of a module as well!